syncfusion-content/wpf-docs/wpf/HeatMap/ColorMapping.md

 ---
 layout: post
 title: ColorMapping in WPF HeatMap (SfHeatMap) control | Syncfusion
-description: How to configure colors codes for Syncfusion Essential Studio WPF HeatMap (SfHeatMap) control, its elements and more.
+description: How to configure colors codes for Syncfusion Essential Studio® WPF HeatMap (SfHeatMap) control, its elements and more.
 platform: wpf
 control: SfHeatMap
 documentation: ug